Axis Communications: 2000s

+2010s

 On February 10, 2015, Japanese multinational corporation Canon Inc., which specializes in the manufacture of imaging and optical products, announced a cash bid of 23.6 billion Swedish kronor (US$2.83 billion) to acquire Axis Communications.
 While Canon is the majority shareholder, Axis is run independently.
 Canon's network cameras have been sold and supported by Axis Communications in the EMEA (Europe, the Middle East and Africa) region since September 1, 2016, and in North America since October 1, 2016.
 In November 2018, Axis Communications was delisted from Nasdaq Stockholm.

 On February 1, 2016, Axis Communications acquired Citilog, a video analytics provider for traffic and transportation security and safety applications.
+On May 30, Axis Communications acquired 2N Telecommunications, a provider of IP intercom systems based in the Czech Republic.
+On June 3, 2016, Axis Communications acquired the Swedish company Cognimatics, a video analytics provider for retail applications such as people counting, queue measurement and occupancy estimation.

+In May 2018, Axis Communications opened a research and development office for software in Linköping, Sweden.

+2020s

 On April 30, 2021, Axis Communications announced that it was selling Citilog, citing challenges in finding "desired synergies because of our different go-to-market models."
-On May 30, Axis Communications acquired 2N Telecommunications, a provider of IP intercom systems based in the Czech Republic.
-On June 3, 2016, Axis Communications acquired Cognimatics, a video analytics provider for retail applications such as people counting, queue measurement and occupancy estimation.

-In May 2018, Axis opened a new R&D office for software development in Linköping, Sweden.
+In 2024, Axis Communications opened a research and development office for chip design in Stockholm, Sweden.

+In 2025, Axis acquired Swedish drone-detection company Skysense AB, followed by Czech license plate recognition company FF Group.

+Market

+In 2025, half of the global market for network cameras was estimated to be in China, where domestic suppliers dominate.
+In the rest of the world, Axis Communications is considered the market leader.
+The main competitors are Bosch, Hanwha Vision, Motorola Solutions, and Panasonic.

+In 2025, 58 percent of sales were in the Americas, 32 percent in EMEA, and 10 percent in Asia-Pacific.
+In the first 10 years since Axis Communications was acquired by Canon in 2015, the average yearly growth was 13 percent, and the share of Canon’s total sales increased from 2 to 7 percent.

+Installations include the City of Dubuque, the City of Houston, Madrid Buses, MetLife Stadium, Moscow Metro, the Statue of Liberty, Stockholm public transport, Sydney Airport, Toronto Airport, and the White House.

 Operations

-Axis Communications operates offices in more than 50 countries and employs over 3,800 people.
+Axis Communications has offices in more than 50 countries and employs around 5,000 people (average 2025).
+Of these, around 750 are in the Americas, around 4,000 in EMEA, and around 300 in Asia-Pacific.

-Installations include the City of Houston, City of Dubuque, Sydney Airport, Moscow Metro, Toronto Airport, and Madrid Buses.

-In 2019, Axis Communications published a sustainability report stating that 80 percent of its network cameras and video encoders are PVC-free.
+Around 18 percent of sales is invested in research and development, which is concentrated to Sweden.
+In Lund, where the head office is located, Axis Communications is the largest private-sector employer, with around 3,000 people in 2025.
+This also makes it one of the largest in all of Skåne County.
+In the same year, there were additionally around 100 research and development employees in Linköping and 30 in Stockholm.